-Reactions in Britain to new Brexit deal
+Factbox: British reactions to new Brexit deal

 “Would I rather accept a new European treaty that is, frankly, very bad for us, or would I prefer to have an extension, and a general election?
 I would always go for the latter option.
 I genuinely believe that a clean break and being able to be competitive is the absolute key to our future economic success.
 We cannot do that with this new treaty.”

-IAIN DUNCAN SMITH, SENIOR MP, FORMER CONSERVATIVE LEADER, STRONGLY IN FAVOUR OF BREXIT:
+IAIN DUNCAN SMITH, SENIOR MP, FORMER CONSERVATIVE LEADER, STRONGLY IN FAVOR OF BREXIT:

 “I am reserving my position on this,” he said, adding that he wanted to understand the DUP’s position on some of the details before deciding whether to vote for the deal or not.